agentos-project/agentos/documentation/overview.rst

 In PCS, Runs provide a logging interface and track the outputs and results of code execution.
-A **Component Run** is a specific type of Run that contains information about about a particular execution of a Component's entry point with a particular Parameter Set.
+A **Component Run** is a specific type of Run that contains information about about a particular execution of a Component's entry point with a particular Argument Set.
 Whenever an entry point is executed under PCS, a Component Run gets created.

 All Runs enforce semantics around the type of outputs and results they track,